An SEO Primer

 Get Real

-Establish realistic expectations for your website.
-But don’t get discouraged if your efforts don’t produce the results you want right away.
-Keep at it, use good, solid, proven practices, techniques, and standards to improve your website’s effectiveness, and keep an open mind.
-If you already have a website, it is not too late to make it SEO compliant.
+Establish realistic expectations for your website but, don’t get discouraged if your efforts don’t produce the results you want right away.
+Keep at it.
+Use good, solid, proven practices, techniques, and standards to improve your website’s effectiveness.
+If you already have a website, it is not too late to optimize it for search engines.
 It may take some work, but the potential rewards could be great, especially if you need to use your website as a lead generation or sales tool.
 Having said all of this, not every website needs to be optimized.
-In such cases, the owners should feel very fortunate.
-Some websites are designed to be electronic brochures or sales tools.
-And, some businesses are structured such that sufficient new business comes from referrals, offline marketing, or other sources where SEO is not needed.
-In such cases, owners should feel fortunate.
+Some businesses are structured such that sufficient new business comes from referrals, offline marketing, or other sources where SEO is not needed.
 If your business could use a little extra help with SEO, don’t put off creating or updating your website, either.
-Your competitors are likely not sitting still, and are hoping that you hold off just a little longer.
+Your competitors are likely not sitting still and are hoping that you hold off just a little longer.